advantageous-overtake/dotfiles/README.md

 And finally, the ``[(...)="bare"](...)`` section indicates that this argument has a value of ``"bare"`` as the default one.

-**Tip**: You must give the `setup.sh` script executable permissions, otherwise it will not be invoked.
+**Note**: You must give the `setup.sh` script executable permissions, otherwise it will not be invoked.

 You may do so with the following:
 ```sh